smileys-tavern/smileys_umbrella/README.md

 ## SmileysUmbrella

+**NOTE: entering cleanup mode!
+Features will stop until code cleanup complete.
+Since using this as a learning project some code can now be upgraded using new knowledge.
+The next few releases will be as such starting with smileys_data**

 The umbrella contains all (and only) the deployable services that comprise the Smiley's experience.
 The libraries aren't tied to any domain but smileys.pub demonstrates what the apps here do.
 There are examples for api usage here http://smileys.pub/r/aboutsmileys and latest feature releases here http://smileys.pub/r/smileysupdates